ITfoxtec/FoxIDs/docs/users-internal.md

 Internal users support three user identifiers: email, phone number and username.
 These identifiers form the credential (username part) when a user signs in with username and password.
 You can choose to enable one, two, or all three.

-Only phone number as user identifier.
+Only phone number as a user identifier.
 ![Phone number as user identifier](images/user-phone-user-identifier.png)

 Email, phone number and username as user identifiers.